yhuang-15/DataEngineering_G9/Assignment_2/README.md

 Batch layer: Find out the airport name and coordinates which has the most and second least percentage of flight delay.

-Stream layer: In every 5 minutes, find out the category and the amount of fraud in female and male customer that have greatest amount of fraud in total.
+Stream layer: In every 5 minutes, find out the category and the amount of fraud in female and male customers that have greatest amount of fraud in total.

 ## Developing